MarsBased/marsbased-website-old/_posts/2013-10-12-fail-learn-change-evolve.markdown

 <img src="/images/blog/post3.png" alt="Planet Success" title="Planet Success" class="img-center img-responsive" />

 These changes – model, company name, organization, software, project typology, etc. – shouldn't be seen as strange in young companies.
 On the contrary: they're necessary.
 You might have read these two words somewhere: <i>pivoting</i> or <i>leaning</i>.
-Both explain how companies change their strategy by adopting another market approach after having tried something else without sucess before.
+Both explain how companies change their strategy by adopting another market approach after having tried something else without success before.

 Our first idea was to create the Next Facebook.
 The next Big Thing.
 We wanted to take on the world with a social network that connected producers and consumers of ecological food.
 But we lacked experience and we soon were overwhelmed by how little we knew.